nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

+* 2a.
+The task list is empty.

+      Use case ends.

 * 3a.
 Some given tag(s) do not exist in the person.

    * 3a1.
 CoordiMate only deletes the tag(s) that exist.